 Classifying Courses as WGSS Courses

-Faculty who wish to have a course included in the Women’s and Gender Studies Minor must demonstrate that it fits the Women’s and Gender Studies course criteria by submitting a course proposal or current syllabus and bibliography, and other material such as assignments, readings, and so on.
+Faculty who wish to have a course included in the Women's, Gender, and Sexuality Studies Minor must demonstrate that it fits the Women's, Gender, and Sexuality Studies course criteria by submitting a course proposal or current syllabus and bibliography, and other material such as assignments, readings, and so on.

 Women's, Gender, and Sexuality Studies Course Criteria

 - The course title and content should reflect awareness of the importance of gender in structuring human social life and in framing scholarly analysis.

-- Course content, assignments and readings should demonstrate competence in the discipline of Women’s and Gender Studies.
+- Course content, assignments and readings should demonstrate competence in the discipline of Women's, Gender, and Sexuality Studies.

 - Books and articles by recognized feminist scholars should be used.

 - Course content and texts should have primary emphasis on diverse feminist perspectives on gender and sex equity including perspectives that recognize the social, political, economic or cultural contributions, roles and perspectives of women.

 - Course content and texts should demonstrate sensitivity to the needs and interests of all students in regard to gender issues.